CompassLabs/api_usecases/v2/earn_vault_data/typescript/README.md

-# Earn Vault Ranker - TypeScript Example
+# Earn Vault Data - TypeScript Example

-This example demonstrates how to get the top 3 vaults sorted by 30d Net APY (after fees) using the Compass API TypeScript SDK.
+This example demonstrates how to get the top vault sorted by 30-day net annualized APY (after fees) using the Compass API TypeScript SDK.

 ## Prerequisites